 This is the first American cemetery on European soil in World War II.
 The cemetery site, at the north end of its half mile access road, covers 172.5 acres and contains the graves of 9,387 of our military dead, most of whom lost their lives in the D-Day landings and ensuing operations.
 On the Walls of the Missing, in a semicircular garden on the east side of the memorial, are inscribed 1,557 names.
 Rosettes mark the names of those since recovered and identified.

-We will then be spending our afternoon at the renowned Mont Saint Michel where we will also have lunch.
+After enjoying a picnic overlooking the beach, we will be spending our afternoon at the renowned Mont Saint Michel where you will be free to explore the island.

 The Mont Saint Michel is one of Europe’s most unforgettable sights.
 Set in the mesmerising bay where Normandy and Brittany merge, the island draws the eye from great distances.
 The island has held strategic fortifications since ancient times and since the 8th century AD has been the seat of the monastery from which it draws its name.
 It is listed as an World Heritage Site.